Jidnyasa01Gondane/RecipeBook/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

+Recipe Book is application created in Angular where has two main components:
+  a.
+Recipes
+  b.
+Shopping List

+You need to Signup/SignIn to perform any oeration on the application.
+Here we are fetching data for recipe from Firebase.
+You can preform following operations on the Recipe:
+  1. View the existing recipes.
+  2. Edit the Recipes.
+  3. Add new Recipes.
+  4. Add Ingredients from Recipes to Shopping list.
+  5. Save the newly added recipes on Firebase using the Manage option.

+In Shopping list, you can perform following opertions:
+  1. View the Ingredients in the Shopping list.
+  2. Edit the Ingredients in the Shopping list.
+  3. Add new Ingredients in the Shopping list.
+  4. Delete the Ingredients in the Shopping list if not required.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.